While apple pie is my favorite dessert, crumble toppings are my favorite.

 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Serve with vanilla ice cream if desired.
 Cover pie leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip/Freezing: This a great pie to make 1 day in advance-- after it cools, cover tightly and keep at room temperature.
+- Make Ahead & Freezing Instructions: This a great pie to make 1 day in advance– after it cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked and cooled pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.

 Something you’ll notice about most pie recipes.
 Not all, but most.
 Most pies begin at a higher oven temperature.
 Putting a pie into a very, very hot oven helps the crust brown.
 After 20 minutes or so, reduce the temperature.
 This helps allow the pie’s filling to cook thoroughly before the crust burns.
 Cool, huh?

 Happy 4th of July everyone!
 Have a safe and celebratory holiday filled with fireworks, food, friends, family, and a second serving of pie.